 The effect that zeros have on the response of a transfer function is a little more subtle than that due to poles.
 One reason for this is that whilst poles are associated with the states in isolation, zeros rise from additive interactions amongst the states associated with different poles.
 Moreover, the zeros of a transfer function depend on where the input is applied and how the output is formed as a function of the states.

-Notes on Continuous Time Signals Consider a system with transfer function given by $H(s) = \frac{-s+c}{c(s+1)(0.5s+1)}$
+Consider a system with transfer function given by

+$$H(s) = \frac{-s+c}{c(s+1)(0.5s+1)}$$